ize-app/ize-app.github.io/README.md

 - _Meaningful_ in how responses are used towards some larger objective.
 - _Relevant_ because requests are made to specific groups/people and are filtered out if they’ve already expired (e.g. a decision has already been made).

 **<u>Everything</u>** in Ize happens through workflows and requests.
 For example, There is no “admin” concept in Ize.
 Instead, there are workflows that define how another workflow can evolve over time.
-Yup, it's workflows _all the way down_ 🐢.
+It's workflows _all the way down_ 🐢.

 This means that that the flow of power in Ize is both fully transparent and evolveable.
 For example, a workflow might start off as a benevolent dictatorship, evolve into an optimistic governance process, then ultimately hand decisions over to an LLM.
 Ize isn't pushing any particular idealogy - we're just creating the rails for you to implement whatever works for you.
 With these rails, you can easily implement and iterate on forms of collective governance and intelligence that would otherwise be impractical.